top of page

 Get your marriage processed quickly!

-It can take 10-14 weeks for your licence to be processed and the certificate to be issued when you order it.
+It can take 8-14 weeks for your licence to be processed and the Ontario Marricage Certificate to be issued when you order it.
 However, these steps may expedite the process and shorten processing times to 2-6 weeks.

 Before you meet with the Marrying Lady:

-• Get your licence from City Hall (application for the licence here)
+1. Get your licence from City Hall (application for the licence here).

-• Write a letter stating your urgency for expediting your marriage licence in order to receive your certificate.
+4, Write a personal letter stating your urgency for expediting your marriage licence in order to receive your certificate.
 A sample letter is on my blog here.
-In that letter, state your Licence Number (starts with a G and is at the top of your licence in red ink) and the order number from your receipt when you applied online.
-Print this letter out and bring with you, or email it and bring $3 to have it printed.
+In that letter, state your Licence Number (starts with a G and is at the top of your licence in red ink) and the order number from your certificate receipt when you applied online.
+Print this letter out and bring it with you, or email it and bring $3 to have it printed.

-• Bring your licence, letter of urgency, supporting documents (if any), and the Expresspost envelope to The Marrying Lady.
+BRING: your licence, letter of urgency from an external institution, your personal letter, any supporting documents, and the extra money for postage to The Marrying Lady.
 She will send your marriage licence and documents to the Registrar General.
 The Registrar General will determine the validity and priority of your need to expedite your licence and certificate.

 bottom of page